 A praying mantis is a fun and relatively simple pet to care for.
 There are actually numerous (over 2,000 and counting) species of mantids.
 The term praying mantis may have originally referred to a specific species (Mantis religiosa, the European mantis), but now the term "praying mantid" (and "praying mantis") is used widely to refer to any of the large family of mantids.
 The "praying" descriptor arose from the way that mantids hold their grasping front legs, as if in prayer.
 Several types of mantids are available for insect hobbyists, such as the African praying mantis species which are suitable for beginners.

-- Scientific Name: Sphodromantis belachowski, centralis, gastrica, vidiris, and lineola.
+Scientific Names: Sphodromantis belachowski, centralis, gastrica, vidiris, and lineola.

-- Size: Less than 1 inch to 6 inches or more; most are 2 to 3 inches
+Adult Size: The praying mantis's body is less than 1 inch to 6 inches, although most are 2 to 3 inches.

 Praying Mantis Behavior and Temperament